ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### The HIPPO

-HIPPO is a casually used industry acronym, short for Highest- Paid Person's Opinion.
-Whether you're the highest-paid person or not, your title will imply that you are, and most employees are reluctant to challenge the HIPPO.
+HIPPO is a casually used industry acronym, short for Highest-Paid Person's Opinion.
+Whether you're the highest-paid person or not, your title will imply that you are.
+The thing about the HIPPO is, most employees are reluctant to challenge the HIPPO.
 I strongly encourage you to minimize this effect in discussions by regularly opening the door for challenges, being overtly open to being wrong, and then acting on and championing ideas other than your own. you'll know you're doing this often enough when you feel like you're doing it too often.
 By the time you feel you're overdoing it, you've probably reached the minimum that most employees need to actually believe you.

 In spite of your best efforts to come across as approachable and open to being convinced of other approaches, your presence in a meeting will often still have a subconscious effect on other attendees, especially if they're more than one level below you in the organization chart.
 Be mindful of this effect and do your best to attend meetings only when you truly add value and the team needs you there.
 For everything else you can get the notes/ recording after the meeting is over.

-#### TO-DO LISTS
+#### To-do Lists

-In general, to-do lists are a very unsophisticated form of task management, lacking in structure, prioritization, or a time component.
-I recommend using a calendar-based to-do list.
+In general, to-do lists are a very unsophisticated form of task management: they lack in structure, any sense of prioritization or a time component.
+Instead I recommend using a calendar-based to-do list.
 Rather than putting work items in a generic list, slot them in your actual calendar.

-This has several advantages.
+Using your calendar as a to-do list has several advantages.
 It blocks off dedicated time for actually doing items on your to-do list and ensures you're not overcommitting your time.
 It allows for prioritization by moving items around, and it also makes it easier to predict when things will get done.
 Most calendaring systems also have built-in reminder mechanisms that will notify you when you're scheduled to do a particular task.

-#### CALENDAR RETROSPECTIVES AND TIME BALANCE
+#### Calendar Retrospectives And Time Balance

 Every now and then say, once a month I encourage you to do a historic review of your calendar and measure how you've spent your time.
 For example, Google Calendar has built-in analytics and requires only very minimal adaptation of your calendaring habits to provide accurate summaries of how time was spent.
 When reviewing this data, ask yourself if the ratio of time spent on various types of activities makes sense for the goals you're trying to achieve.
 It's also good to check in and confirm that you're spending your time in ways that play to your strengths and bring you personal satisfaction.
 Often just having this kind of data presented matter-of-factly can provide good motivation for organization and productive change.